• Home

 Our North American culture has become obsessed with happiness and has made itself miserable in the process.
 Trying too hard to be happy is doomed to failure: happiness is the by-product of a life well-lived, not a goal that you can reach by targeting it.
 But compulsive perfectionists have the opposite problem.

-They actually don’t appear to be very interested in happiness.
-To the degree that they’re interested in it, they tend to believe that perfection, completion, and control will make them happy—or at least their own version of happy.
+Their behavior might make it look like they aren’t very interested in happiness.
+To the degree that they are interested in it, they tend to believe that perfection, completion, and control will make them happy—or at least their own version of happy.

 Compulsives are very good at delaying gratification.
 They do it with the assumption that someday in the future they will allow themselves to be happy–when they’ve completed everything they’re supposed to do.